hangindev/gatsby-theme-courses/gatsby-theme-courses/README.md

 <h1 align="center">
-  The Gatsby course theme
+  A Gatsby course theme
 </h1>

-A Gatsby theme for creating a course platform using Youtube as a video host.
+A Gatsby theme for creating a course platform, using Youtube as video host.

 ## Installation

-### Use the course theme starter

-This will generate a new site that pre-configures use of the course theme.

-### Manually add to your site

 ```sh
 npm install --save @hangindev/gatsby-theme-courses